mulesoft-assets/template-sieb2sfdc-contact-migration/README.md

 ### As destination of data

-There are no particular considerations for this Anypoint Template regarding Siebel as data destination.
+There are no particular considerations for this Anypoint Template regarding Salesforce as data destination.
 ## Siebel Considerations <a name="siebelconsiderations"/>

 There may be a few things that you need to know regarding Siebel, in order for this template to work.